 The plaintiff report notes that both verse melodies end on the note Eb against Bb in the accompaniment.

-I always reject that sort of logic.
-Different melodies are not made the same through the premise that you might’ve created one melody through consideration of the other.
+There’s was a lengthy argument that again the conspicuous ^b3’s in “Let’s” are pretty equivalent to the less bluesy ^3’s in “Thinking.”
+And that “Thinking” is just a less bluesy cover of “Let’s.”
+But I always reject that sort of logic.
+Different melodies are not made more the same by the premise that you might’ve created one melody through consideration of the other.
 Different is different however it comes to be.

 Sheeran’s ornament is rhythmically different.
 It’s an anacrusis — a couple notes at the end of the phrase that clear the way for the first strong beat of the next phrase, a “pickup.”
 Also, IT’S NOT IN THE MELODY.
 It’s a little guitar figure!

 So that would be one more mostly inconsequential observation, I think.